Use the Video block to upload and embed video into your post or page.

 Detailed instructions on adding blocks can be found here.

-When you add a Video Block you will be prompted with three options to add your content, Upload, Media Library, and Insert from URL.
+When you add a Video block, you will be prompted with three options to add your content, Upload, Media Library, and Insert from URL.

 The Upload will allow you to upload a new video file from your computer.
 Media Library lets you select a file that’s already uploaded to your site’s media library.

-If you insert a URL from a supported block type, such as YouTube, the Video Block will automatically transform into a YouTube Block.
+If you insert a URL from a supported block type, such as YouTube, the Video block will automatically transform into a YouTube block.

-The Video Block shows standard six buttons:
+The Video block toolbar comes with six buttons: